catseye/Cfluviurrh/README.markdown

 just that, you know, it's C.

 As mentioned, the reference implementation requires the user to agree to act as the emoter.
-As it uses standard input and output to interact with the emoter, asking them to agree to act as the emoter, and prompting them to feel the required emotions, the input stream and output stream of the Cfluviurrh program are assigned to two files given on the command line:
+As it uses C's standard input and standard output to interact with the emoter, asking them to agree to act as the emoter, and prompting them to feel the required emotions, the input stream and output stream of the Cfluviurrh program are assigned to two files given on the command line:

     cfluviurrh <program-file> <input-file> <output-file>

+To facilitate interactive Cfluviurrh programs, the input-file and output-file may be named pipes, or (on AmigaOS) console devices, or something.

-When "an error occurs" the reference interpreter exits to the operating system with an error message of some sort.
+When "an error occurs" the reference interpreter generally exits to the operating system with an error message of some sort.
+Although, it may just crash, too.

 Discussion
 ----------